 Raffles Hotel Singapore is a national monument that has served as a landmark for many world travellers and Singaporeans.
-The changes that we are bringing are both modern but appropriate, as though they innately belong in the building and have been there forever.
+The changes that we brought are both modern but appropriate, as though they innately belong in the building and have been there forever.

 The new interiors will retain the original charm and heritage and combine that with elements of modernity.
 In this sense, the suites are designed to reminisce the past, while still being contemporary to meet the needs of a savvy traveller in the way they are built and function.
 For example, we designed the new suites with better soundproofed windows and improved lighting but preserved the heritage and colonial feel of the space, such as the signature tripartite parlour, sleeping area, bathroom layout in the rooms, and charming elements such as the antique light switches.

-When it reopens, the hotel will also have more than 100 pieces of antique furniture that would have been carefully restored, including the Steinway grand piano, an antique gramophone and the grandfather clock located in the Grand Lobby.
+The hotel also has more than 100 pieces of antique furniture that have been carefully restored, including the Steinway grand piano, an antique gramophone and the grandfather clock located in the Grand Lobby.

 Which interior space sees the most dramatic change from the former and why?

-The biggest change will be the hotel lobby, which will be transformed into a hub for social activity.
+The biggest change is the hotel lobby, which has been transformed into a hub for social activity.
 We are creating an energetic, social space by integrating more seating and lighting.
-With this in mind, the space will see more food and beverage options to rejuvenate the hotel’s vibe and atmosphere, without requiring major changes to the structure.
+With this in mind, the space sees more food and beverage options to rejuvenate the hotel’s vibe and atmosphere, without requiring major changes to the structure.